faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 Whilst you may have all the source code for your program, and DWARF data in the crashed binary, ReportCrash crash reporter only looks for DSYM files on your Mac in order to perform symbolification.

 To avoid this problem, the sample app `icdab_planets` has been configured to have `DWARF with dSYM File` set for both debug and release targets.

+## Observing a local crash

-The program is designed to crash upon launch due to an assertion.
+The `icdab_planets` program is designed to crash upon launch due to an assertion.

-If the setting had not been made, we would get a partially symbolicated crash.
+If the `DWARF with dSYM File` setting had not been made, we would get a partially symbolicated crash.

 The crash report, seen from Windows->Devices and Simulators->View Device Logs, would look like this (truncated for ease of demonstration)